cfpb/design-system/docs/pages/dropdowns.md

   * You need structured data for a long list.
 For instance, an open text field for “state” could be entered as Missouri or MO.
 So if this needs to be standardized, a dropdown facilitates this standardization.

   * The list options are familiar to the user.
 A dropdown is not a good place to introduce new or complicated terms or concepts.
 For instance, if the question is “What’s your favorite color of the rainbow,” a dropdown could be a good choice.
 The options are familiar and there are more than six.
 You don’t want the user to have to read and absorb a lot of new information in a dropdown.
-content_guidelines: ""
+guidelines: ""
 behavior: ""
 accessibility: >-
   ### Dropdowns

   * Keep in mind that dropdowns behave differently on various mobile devices, taking up different amounts of real estate and requiring different interactions.

   * Mobile also doesn’t allow for the use of typeahead to navigate quickly to an item in a list, so navigating long lists can be especially cumbersome.